tdwg/bdq/tg2/_review/docs/guide/bdqtest/index.md

 Each `Validation` Test is composed of an instance of `bdqffdq:Validation` (which expresses a data quality need in the abstract) with an instance of `bdqffdq:ValidationMethod` linking it to an instance of a `bdqffdq:Specification` (which gives details of how that data quality need is to be concretely assessed).

-`Validation` Tests in BDQ evaluate values in one or more [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) for fitness for a particular `Data Quality Need`.
-In some cases, `Validation` Tests check for the presence or the lack of a value. `Validation` Tests are phrased as positive statements consistent with the Fitness For Use Framework (Veiga 2016, Veiga et al. 2017).
-For example, [VALIDATION_TAXONRANK_NOTEMPTY](../../terms/bdqtest/index.md#VALIDATION_TAXONRANK_NOTEMPTY) will return a `Response.status`="RUN_HAS_RESULT" and `Response.result`="COMPLIANT" if a record being tested contains a value in `dwc:taxonRank`, rather than being phrased in the negative (i.e., VALIDATION_TAXONRANK_EMPTY) and flagging a potential problem.
-Data are found to be fit for some use if all `Validations` comprising a corresponding `Use Case` have a `Response.result`="COMPLIANT".

 The response of a `Validation` Test (i.e., an instance of a `bdqffdq:ValidationResponse`) MUST take one of three forms.